Ready or not, Christmas is a comin’!

 One last thing.
 If you’re new to the concept of Advent, or don’t consider yourself a very religious person (heck, I don’t consider myself religious) or a person of faith, I encourage you to try this out.
 She even gives hyper links to the Bible verses for each day so you don’t have to fumble around in a Bible you’re not familiar with to find the verses for each day.
 This is a great, easy, non-threatening way to give the Bible a try with your family!

-You can find Amanda at her website, Impress Your Kids, on Facebook and on Twitter.
+You can find Amanda at her website, Oh, Amanda, on Facebook and on Twitter.
 You an even join her Facebook challenge by posting photos on Facebook of you and your kids doing your crafts, talk with other moms, and more!

 I received a free copy of Truth in the Tinsel for the purposes of this review.
 I received no other compensation, and the opinions expressed above are my honest thoughts and feelings.